 Tax Forms at the Library

-The following forms and instruction booklets will be available in the back lobby of the first floor at the Washington Avenue Branch during tax season.
-All of our branches will also stock the following forms and instructions.
-We cannot guarantee that all listed forms will always be in stock.
+All of our open branches stock forms and instructions.
+We cannot guarantee that all forms will always be in stock.
 Please contact your neighborhood branch for availability of tax forms at each location.

 Where’s My Refund?

 Here’s where you can inquire about the status of your Federal and New York State refunds:

 Check the status of your federal refund online, or call the Refund Hotline any time at (800) 829-1954.
 When you call, you will need to provide your social Security number, your filing status, and the exact whole dollar amount of the refund shown on your tax return.
 Check out IRS Tax Topics for further information.